ewerkman/pesci/README.md

 ### Environment variables

 You can use environment variables to set common things like the url and port of the Commerce Engine and the environment you want to use.
+Once set, the environment variables will be used by the cmdlets if not specified on the command line.

 You can use the following environment variables: